UsabilityEngineering/ux-portfolio-jdmacam/journal1/README.md

 I just finished highlight green gives me a sense of finality and accomplishment in finishing an exercise.
 Secondly, the pleasant sounding "ding" that plays when a set is complete acts as a sort of reward for completing the set.
 It gives the same sense of accomplishment the green highliting gives, but is instead satisfying for our hearing sense than our visual sense.
+This color change also contributes to the **efficiency** of the app, as I can clearly see my progress in the workout by seeing how much of my sets are completed in green.
+The app also tracks the previous workout session's weight and rep volume, so I am able to easily make adjustments based on my previous progress.